ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 typing_extensions 4.8.0
 ```

-Just to be sure you are able to run Django and gunicorn, try importing them
+To verify you are able to run Django and gunicorn, try importing them
-with Python.
+with Python as shown below:

 ```python
 (venv) ~$ python